Computer University, Monywa

-The Computer University, Monywa (ကွန်ပျူတာ တက္ကသိုလ် (မုံရွာ) [kʊ̀ɰ̃pjùtà tɛʔkəθò (mòʊɰ̃jwà)]) is a public university in Monywa, Sagaing Region, Myanmar.
-The Ministry of Science and Technology run university offers bachelor's, and graduate degree programs in computer science, and computer technology.
+The Computer University, Monywa (ကွန်ပျူတာ တက္ကသိုလ် (မုံရွာ) [kʊ̀ɰ̃pjùtà tɛʔkəθò (mòʊɰ̃jwà)]) is a public university in Monywa, Sagaing Region, north-western Myanmar.
+The Ministry of Science and Technology-run university offers bachelor's, and graduate degree programs in computer science, and computer technology.
 Students may continue advanced studies at the University of Computer Studies, Yangon in Yangon.

 History

 The university was founded as the Government Computer College, Monywa in the city of Monywa in September 2000.
 The college was moved to the present 14 acre location at Monhuyin Saigyidaw village on the outskirts of the city a year later.
 In April 2006, a new building was opened.
 In January 2007, the college was "upgraded" to the university level.
 The university is part of a number of formerly two-year schools that have been promoted to university level in recent years.
 The military government, which repeatedly closed down schools and universities in the 1990s, has pursued a policy of dispersing students away from major city centers.